-Field name Defines Files that contain the variable Age Age of user/member (alternatively operator may summarise into the following age bands:18-24, 25-34, 35-44, 45-54, 55-64, 65+).
+Age Age of user/member (alternatively operator may summarise into the following age bands:18-24, 25-34, 35-44, 45-54, 55-64, 65+).
 User information.
 Anonymised user ID or user ID Anonymised unique user ID that can identify a specific user across reporting periods; list of all users signed up for access to the service (not limited to users who have used the service in that quarter).
 User information; trip information.
 Local authority The local authority name that a specific parking bay belongs to.
 Parking location.
 Lower Layer Super Output Area (LSOA) LSOA with indication of year of version.
 User information, vehicle distribution, trip information.
 Number of vehicle parking spots Number of vehicle parking spots (of the specified parking type, see definition below) allocated at a given street address.
 Parking location.
 Number of available FFCS vehicles Number of FFCS vehicles available within the specific local authority at the stated time and date.
 Vehicle distribution.
 Operator's name Operator's name.
 User information, parking location, vehicle distribution, trip information.
 Parking type Whether parking is a local authority's concession or a third- party parking.
 Parking location.
 Socioeconomic characteristics (optional, at discretion of operator) Any socioeconomic details of users that the operator wishes to share (e.g. sex, occupation type).
 User information.
 State of charge, charging episodes (electric vehicles only) State of charge (percentage) at times of vehicle pick-up and drop-off; charging episodes during the trip other than start and end locations, that is, when and where the vehicle was charged during the trip and how much charge (for electric cars only).
 Trip information.
 Street address or parking bay street address Street address of a specific parking spot in the Parking Location file; street address of the bay from which the round trip (RT) car is picked up for the trip file Parking location, trip Information.
 Trip ID Unique ID to identify a specific trip.
 Trip information.
 Trip length (mileage) Total distance travelled (accumulated vehicle mileage) during the specific trip.
 Trip information.
 Trip start/end location Latitude/longitude locations for the start and end of the specific trip, that is, where the vehicle was picked up at the start of the booking and where it was dropped off at the end of the booking (for FFCS only, not RT) Trip information.
-Trip start time and date; Trip end time and date Start and end times and dates of a specific trip, i.e. when the vehicle was picked up by the user (not the booking start time) and when the vehicle was dropped off (not the booking end time).
-Trip information.
-Update time and date Time stamp for when the FFCS vehicle location was updated (noon and midnight, every day).
-Vehicle distribution.
-User type Private or corporate member.
-User information.
-Vehicle licence plate The licence plate number of the car club vehicle.
-Trip information.
+Trip start time and date; Trip end time and date c time and Start and end times and dates of a specific trip, i.e. when the vehicle was picked up by the user (not the booking start time) and when the vehicle was dropped off (not the booking end time).

+Time stamp for when the FFCS vehicle location was updated

+The licence plate number of the car club vehicle.